inhaled

 Spanish

-Word inhale is considered uncommon in modern English.
+Word inhaled is considered rare in modern English.

 Definitions